anilvem1/LAMoveCRMAttachmentsToBlob/README.md

-# Movie file attachments from Dynamics 365 to Azure Blob
+# Move file attachments from Dynamics 365 to Azure Blob
 Move Dynamics 365 Customer Engagement aka CRM Online attachments (Notes attachments / Email Activity Mime attachments) to Azure Blob storage using Azure Logic Apps.
 It would be ideal to test run the these Logic Apps in your pre - production environments before using in your production environment.